phlex-ruby/phlex.fun/compare/slim.md

 [Slim](https://slim-template.github.io)’s goal is reduce templating syntax to just the essential parts without becoming cryptic.

-We can’t really make a direct comparison between Phlex and Slim becuase Slim is not a component framework and Phlex is not a templating language.
+We can’t really make a direct comparison between Phlex and Slim because Slim is not a component framework and Phlex is not a templating language.
 However, there are some similarities between the two that we can look at.
 We can also get into why Phlex is designed around this idea of a “component”.

 ### Minimal templating syntax